 What is Ettercap?

-Ettercap is an open source network security tool made for man in the middle attacks on local area networks.
+Ettercap is an open-source network security tool made for man in the middle attacks on local area networks.
 It works by ARP poisoning the computer systems and putting a network interface into promiscuous mode.
-Thereby it can unlease several attacks on its victims.
-It also has a plugin support so features can be extended by putting new plugins.
+Thereby it can unleash several attacks on its victims.
+It also has plugin support so features can be extended by putting new plugins.

 Firebug is a free and open-source web browser extension that currently works on Firefox and Chrome.
 Although not stictly speaking a ‘hackers tool’, Firebug helps the penetration tester understand how certain technologies and systems works and therefore he or she is able to find holes that might be able to be exploited.